ros-controls/ros2_controllers/antipodal_gripper_controller/doc/userdoc.rst

 Antipodal Gripper Action Controller
 --------------------------------

-Controller for executing a gripper command action for simple single-dof antipodal grippers.
+Controller for executing a `AntipodalGripperCommand` action for simple antipodal grippers.

 Parameters
 ^^^^^^^^^^^